lain-ok/lain-ok.github.io/README.md

-# Wills portfolio with GitHub pages
+# Lains portfolio with GitHub pages

 I wanted to make one of those really cool 3D scrolling webpages I keep seeing so I just dove right into it!
 This project uses ThreeJS to create an animated scene in the background of the page.
 I got the scene from a video game you may have played before ;) However, I retextured everything using style transfer A.I.